Russia's Nornickel forecasts output drop in 2023 due to planned maintenance

 In the fourth quarter, nickel production rose by 1% quarter on quarter to 59,735 tonnes, while palladium production fell 7%to 662 koz and platinum output fell by 6% to 160 koz, Nornickel said.

-(Reporting by Anastasia Lyrchikova; Writing by Alexander Marrow; Editing by Christina Fincher)
+(Reporting by Anastasia Lyrchikova; Writing by Alexander Marrow; Editing by Christina Fincher and Chizu Nomiyama)

 ((alexander.marrow@thomsonreuters.com))